 While consulting on family issues for a range of clients, Karney serves on the editorial boards of the Journal of Marriage and Family, the Journal of Family Issues, the Journal of Family Psychology, and the Journal of Personality and Social Psychology.
 In addition to numerous awards for his teaching, Karney has twice received the National Council on Family Relation's Reuben Hill Research and Theory Award for outstanding contributions to family science.

-Hannah Williamson is a third year graduate student in Clinical Psychology.
-She received a BA in Psychology from the University of Rochester in 2008 and an MA in Clinical Psychology from UCLA in 2011.
+TERESA NGUYEN is a fourth year graduate student in Clinical Psychology.
+She received a BA in Psychology from Stanford University in 2013 and an MA in Clinical Psychology from UCLA in 2014.
 She is currently an NSF predoctoral fellow.

-Grace Jackson is a second year graduate student in Social Psychology.
-She received a BA in Psychology from the University of Southern California in 2007 and an MA in General Psychology from New York University in 2011.
+JACLYN ROSS is a second year graduate student in Clinical Psychology.
+She received a BS in Psychology from Carnegie Mellon University in 2015.

-Melissa Sheng is first year graduate student in Clinical Psychology.
-She graduated with a BA in Psychology and a minor in Sociology from Rice University in 2012.
+LUCY SHEN is a first year graduate student in Social Psychology.
+She received a BS in Psychology and Biological Sciences and a minor in Biomedical Engineering from Carnegie Mellon University in 2016.